-If you are looking for a way to add a lot of flavor to steaks, chops or fish Chimichurri sauce is an excellent choice.
-You can use any leftovers on eggs or even as a marinade.
-I use skirt steak or a sirloin flap because NY strips or Rib-eyes can stand alone pretty much.
-When cooking skirt steak or a sirloin flap they cook fast about 3-6 minutes per side for medium rare.
+If you are looking for a way to add a lot of flavor to steaks, chops, or fish, Chimichurri sauce is an excellent choice!
+You can use any leftovers on eggs, other meats, or even as a marinade.
+Skirt steaks or a sirloin flap are ideal as they are fatty cuts of meat with more connective tissue, as opposed to NY strips or rib-eyes which can pretty easily stand alone.
+When cooking skirt steak or a sirloin flap, they cook fast about 3-6 minutes per side for medium rare.

 2 1/2 teaspoons whole black peppercorns